ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

 ![Rock 5B SATA adapter](../media/rock_5b_m2_sata.jpeg)

 This works since RK3588 features three Combo PIPE PHYs that are [pinmuxed and provide either SATA, PCIe Gen2 or USB3](https://www.cnx-software.com/2021/12/16/rockchip-rk3588-datasheet-sbc-coming-soon/).
 While I can't provide performance numbers we know from the little sibling RK3568 that SATA performance is as expected for SATA 6 Gbps.
 And there are [further possibilities with this little M.2 slot](https://forum.radxa.com/t/radxa-rock5-rk3588-sbc-pcie-lanes-clarification/9580/18?u=tkaiser).

+Since also with RK3568 it's confirmed [SATA port multipliers like JMB575 do work](https://forum.odroid.com/viewtopic.php?f=215&t=44977) we know this will work with RK3588 / ROCK 5B as well and the little M.2 adapter combined with a JMB575 allows for up to five SATA devices to be connected of course sharing the bandwidth of the single 6Gbps SATA lane.

 ## Networking